-Last week I posted an article that asked “What is your lighthouse?”, which used the metaphor of a lighthouse guiding a ship into from stormy seas and low visibility into safe harbour.
-I asked what YOUR purpose was and mentioned the Japanese concept of ikigai as a tool to help you define it.
-After receiving a number of messages about this, I thought I would take the opportunity to delve into the process to discover your ikigai more deeply.
+I frequently refer to the Japanese concept of ikigai as a tool to help you define your purpose and thought I would take the opportunity to delve into the process to discover your ikigai more deeply.

 I defined my ikigai after a coaching session with my coach, it really helped me to understand what is driving me to get out of bed in the morning and take the longest commute from my bedroom into my office and build my coaching business.